Advanced: Customize the CSS

 - Go to /login > Public Portals > HTML Templates.

-- Change the Current Template dropdown to the template used by your public site or create a new one.
+- Select the template to edit, or create a new one.

 - Locate the line with %HEAD_INCLUDES%, add a line after it, and enter the following code, where "stylesheet.css" is the name of your CSS file in the file store.
 This is case sensitive.